 First, you might be wondering if your dog is overweight at all.
 Here are two ways to determine if your pup is at the correct weight.

-- Feel his ribs: Run your hands along his sides toward the tail, feeling for his ribs.
+Run your hands along his sides toward the tail, feeling for his ribs.
 If you can find them beneath a thin layer of flesh, he is probably at the correct weight.
-If you can barely feel them under a layer of fat, he is likely overweight.
+If you can barely feel them under a layer of fat, he is likely overweight.1

-- Look at his body from the top and side: A visual inspection of your dog's body is also important.
-Look at his body from above.
+A visual inspection of your dog's body is also important.2 Look at his body from above.
 Does he have an hourglass shape, with a slight narrowing behind the ribcage?
-Also view the lines of his body from the side.
+Also, view the lines of his body from the side.
 Does his stomach tuck up behind the ribcage?
-If the answer to both questions is yes, he's probably at the correct weight.
-If his body has no definition from above or from the side, he is probably overweight.
+If the answer to both questions is yes, he's most likely at the correct weight.
+If his body has no definition from above or from the side or if his stomach swings or sags, he is probably overweight.

 Get to the Vet

-Start with a visit to the vet.
-She may run a series of blood tests to check for low thyroid levels, which often causes weight gain.
-Once that is ruled out, the vet may suggest that you switch to a low-calorie, high-fiber food or even a prescription diet.
+If you think your dog is overweight, start with a visit to the vet.
+Your veterinarian may run a series of blood tests to check for low thyroid or hormone levels, which often cause weight gain.
+Once those are ruled out, the vet may suggest you switch to a low-calorie, high-fiber food.